Alexander Hamilton U.S. Custom House: Facade

 The fifth-story facade consists of a full-story entablature with a frieze and short rectangular windows.
 The sixth story is directly above it, while the seventh story consists of a red-slate mansard roof with dormer windows and copper cresting.
-The mansard roof is extremely steep, allowing the seventh-story attic to be designed as a full floor of usable space.
+The mansard roof is extremely steep, and the seventh-story attic underneath has a full floor of usable space.